Mount Vernon widening studies raise fears of taking Sandy Springs houses

 City spokesperson Sharon Kraun said the 10-month-old early drawings were purely conceptual, only showing that “if you simply laid this [widening] down in the middle of Mount Vernon as it exists today, what would the impact be?”
 And the result, she noted, showed, “That’s a lot of impact.”

 “That is so way ahead,” she said of concerns about house-taking in the final plans months or years from now.
-“Can I tell you 100 percent we won’t need any right of way if we got ahead and implement any of those ideas?
+“Can I tell you 100 percent we won’t need any right of way if we go ahead and implement any of those ideas?
 I’m not an engineer.
 I can’t speak to that … It’s too early.”

 Burnett said he has heard from some concerned residents and is “encouraging people not to get too concerned too quickly … I hate not being able to be more specific, but we’re just not there yet.”